What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Introduction

 To evaluate spatio-temporal grounding in untrimmed videos, a new benchmark, GroundingYouTube, is proposed.
-It is based on the existing MiningYouTube dataset \cite{kuehne2019mining} and extended with spatio-temporal localization information.
-This setup differs from other benchmarks \cite{tan2021look,chen-etal-2019-weakly,ZhLoCoBMVC18} in two ways: first, it focuses on the spatio-temporal grounding of referential actions instead of objects; second, the dense annotations on multi-action in the video allow us to benchmark action grounding in long, realistic untrimmed videos compared to existing, often pre-clipped benchmarks\cite{chen-etal-2019-weakly,zhang2020does}.
-The benchmark provides queries for 512 different event types throughout the entire data, resulting in over $5K$ spatio-temporal annotations as shown in Figure~\ref{fig:open}.
+It is based on the existing MiningYouTube dataset \citep{kuehne2019mining} and extended with spatio-temporal localization information.
+This setup differs from other benchmarks such as \citep{tan2021look,chen-etal-2019-weakly,ZhLoCoBMVC18} in two ways: first, by using multiple center point annotations, it focuses on the grounding of referential actions itself instead of interacting humans or objects which are usually labeled; second, the dense annotations of multiple actions in the video allow us to benchmark action grounding in long, realistic untrimmed videos compared to existing, often pre-clipped benchmarks\citep{chen-etal-2019-weakly,zhang2020does}.
+The benchmark provides queries for 512 different event types and over $5K$ spatio-temporal annotations, as shown in Figure~\ref{fig:open}.
+A comparison of current datasets is shown in Table~\ref{tab:datasets}.

-To evaluate the proposed approach as well as the new benchmark, the system is trained on the HowTo100M dataset \cite{miech2019howto100m} and compared to state-of-the-art methods based on full, weak, and self-supervision for spatial and temporal, as well as combined spatio-temporal grounding tasks.
+To evaluate the proposed approach as well as the new benchmark, the system is trained on the HowTo100M dataset \citep{miech2019howto100m} and compared to state-of-the-art methods based on full, weak, and self-supervision for spatial and temporal, as well as combined spatio-temporal grounding tasks.
 It shows that existing methods usually do well in one of the two aspects, spatial or temporal grounding.
-In contrast, the proposed method can combine spatial and temporal aspects of semantic concepts without label annotation.
+In contrast, the proposed method can combine spatial and temporal aspects.

-We summarize the contributions of this work as follows\footnote{We will make the code and the annotations publicly available.}: \\ (1) We propose a framework for spatio-temporal grounding in untrimmed videos based on weakly aligned multimodal supervision without human annotation.
-We employ a combination of global representation learning to encode temporal information and local representations to learn the spatio-temporal extent of actions in instructional videos.
+We summarize the contributions of this work as follows\footnote{We will make the code and the annotations publicly available.}: (1) We propose a framework for spatio-temporal grounding in untrimmed videos based on weakly aligned multimodal supervision without human annotation, employing a combination of global and local representation learning to learn the spatio-temporal extent of actions.
 (2) To facilitate this task, we propose a frame selection strategy based on Sinkhorn-Knopp Optimal transport that improves the quality of the acquired learning samples, leading to more effective supervision.
 (3) We provide a new benchmark and annotations to evaluate this challenging problem on real-world multi-action instructional video data.